Cocaine Addiction: Symptoms, Causes, Effects and Treatment

 What is the history of cocaine?

-• Current Status: Cocaine remains illegal in most countries due to its high potential for addiction and negative health effects.
-Efforts to reduce its production, trafficking, and consumption continue.
+In response to the cocaine epidemic, governments worldwide implemented various measures to combat the cocaine trade.
+These efforts included law enforcement operations, crop eradication programs, and international cooperation.
+Despite these efforts, cocaine remains illegal in most countries due to its high potential for addiction and negative health effects.
+Efforts to reduce its production, trafficking, and consumption continue to be a public health and law enforcement challenge.

 What Is The Difference Between Cocaine And Crack?